wanganyi1102/fypreact/README.md

 Skills involved: ReactJS, CSS, HTML

-- The image translation model (not documented in this repository) inspired by GauGAN (http://gaugan.org/gaugan2/) and F-LSeSim (https://github.com/lyndonzheng/F-LSeSim), aims to generate stylistic paintings from segmentation maps.
+- The image translation model (not documented in this repository) was inspired by GauGAN (http://gaugan.org/gaugan2/) and F-LSeSim (https://github.com/lyndonzheng/F-LSeSim), aiming to generate stylistic paintings from segmentation maps.

 ### `npm start`